9top-universe/PortfolioCrafter/replit.md

 - Improved mobile responsiveness and print styles
 - Updated downloadable CSS to match new design

+**July 26, 2025**: Comprehensive resume parsing and section enhancement
+- Enhanced resume parser to extract all key resume sections:
+  * Contact information (name, email, phone, location, LinkedIn, GitHub, portfolio)
+  * Professional summary and career objectives
+  * Skills categorization and technical competencies
+  * Work experience with detailed formatting
+  * Projects with technologies and descriptions
+  * Education background and academic credentials
+  * Certifications and professional credentials
+  * Achievements, awards, and recognitions
+  * Language proficiencies with skill levels
+  * Personal interests and hobbies
+- Updated portfolio template to display all sections conditionally
+- Improved parsing algorithms for better data extraction
+- Enhanced portfolio generator to process and organize all new data types
+- Made website generation much more comprehensive and detailed

 ## System Architecture

 The application follows a traditional Flask MVC architecture with clear separation of concerns: